 Some people simplify the whole test by only setting users one task like 'show how you would buy a product'.
 The danger here is that users whizz through the process and you don't get to see them interact with all parts of your site, hence why I prefer a bit of guidance with a task per step of the flow I’m testing.

 Make sure you recruit accurately for your tests.
 You'll want people who match your actual users (you can use your audience data to discover this).
 It’s very rare that a website is designed to appeal to absolutely everybody so you want users who are going to provide authentic feedback.

-Five users is usually fine for each test—any more and you just tend to see repeated behaviours—but make sure you have five per major device category, as people can behave very differently on them.
+Unless the flow is very complex, I've found testing with five users gives plenty of feedback and improvement ideas—adding more just tends to see repeated behaviours.
+Make sure you have five per major device category though, as people can behave very differently on each them.
 For example, I most commonly test with five on desktop and five on mobile.

 Aim to watch all your tests through and annotate them first so you have a good sense of events, before summarising the repeated insights and critical issues in a lightweight report.